bastienboutonnet/sheetwork/README.md

 Performs some cleanups on column names and string (such as removing trailing spaces etc.)

 ## Installation
-1. Activate your virtual environment if you have one.
+1. Activate the virtual environment you might want to use it in (most likely it's going to be the one you set up for `data_etl`.
 2. Sheetload requires funtionality from [`data_tools`](https://github.com/tripactions/data_tooling) but is currently not able to require and install the package as part of its setup since `data_tools` is not hosted on a pypy server.
 If you do not have `data_tools` installed.
 Head over to this [README](https://github.com/tripactions/data_tooling/blob/master/README.md) for installation guidance.
 3. Make sure your access tokens and usernames are installed according to TripActions Data Tooling standards in the form of a `data_tools.ini` file.
 Setup information can be found in [data_tools Credentials](https://github.com/tripactions/data_tooling/blob/master/README.md#credentials).